-The latest in our biennial research into UK attitudes and behaviours to payments explores the rise of digital-only banks and the advent of Open Banking.
+The latest in our biennial research into attitudes and behaviours relating to payments in the UK explores the rise of digital-only banks and the advent of Open Banking.

 of people aged 25 to 34 have an account with a digital-only bank such as Monzo or Starling

 of people use a mobile banking app to check their account balance

 of people would share their personal data with a bank or building society for financial benefit

 #StateofPay in the media

 London-based Vocalink hosted a breakfast round-table on 18 September 2019 at The Shard, which talked about its UK research on digital banks and what the British public think of them.

 The discussion explored the new role of the post office as branch numbers continue to decline, as well as the surprisingly digital-savvy response from the over 75s and the issue of whether the London cashless bubble has gone too far.

 Digital-only fintech banks are growing in popularity, with a notable proportion using them as their main current account, according to the new State of Pay report from Vocalink, a Mastercard company.